Frequently Asked Questions

 How does the scoring process work?

-All areas of the hospital need to reach compliance with standards before accreditation can be awarded.
+All areas of the hospital need to reach compliance with standards (at least 80 out of 100) before accreditation can be awarded.
 The scores are weighted according to their importance in terms of legal requirements and how they impact on patient safety.
 If a standard contains critical criteria that are not compliant, it means that there will be a direct impact on the safety of patients, visitors

 Can accreditation make a difference to patient safety and care?